googleapis/google-cloud-python/docs/translate-usage.rst

 - **An API key is required for Translate.** See `Identifying your application to Google`_ for details.
-This is significantly different than the other clients in ``gcloud-python``.
+This is significantly different than the other clients in ``google-cloud-python``.

 Methods
 -------